python-discord/bot/report.md

 running code?
 - running the bot and test cases, 1h

+## Effort spent (Anton Yderberg)
+plenary discussions/meetings;
+- a meeting to decide the issue, 1h
+- a discussion over the plan to solve the issue, 2h
+- a meeting to decide the division of work, 1h

+discussions within parts of the group;
+- voice call to confirm technical details, 1h
+- text discussions, 1h (roughly)

+reading documentation;
+- reading documentation and instructions on github page, 1h

+configuration and setup;
+- set up and run the bot using docker, 30m

+analyzing code/output;
+- analyze the source code structure, 5h

+writing documentation;
+- write the report, 30min

+writing code;
+- write the feature code, 3h
+- write test cases, 3h

+running code?
+- running the bot and test cases, 2h

 ## Overview of issue(s) and work done.

 Title: Keyword Alerts